- Living & Visiting

 Pepco must submit a Tree Removal Application, signed by the resident, for all private removals.
 Applications will be approved or denied by the Shade Tree Board and reported back to Pepco for further action, if applicable.
 In accordance with the City's Tree Ordinance, residents are required to replace a tree for each approved application.
 Replacement trees are offered by Pepco.
 Residents will choose their replacement species upon submission of the application, and Pepco will typically plant replacements the following planting season.

 Residents will be notified of private tree pruning and or assistance with removal of trees that threaten their lines, by way of a DOOR HANGER.
 A response is required with seven (7) days.
 If a resident would like to provide input regarding the pruning of their tree(s), they must respond within the seven (7) day time frame.
 If Pepco receives no response, it is assumed that the resident has no concerns or is not interested in taking advantage of tree removal assistance.
+Please note that the actual pruning may not take place until 3-6 months after the notification is given.

 - Request a replacement tree from Pepco